 Draw your own conclusions on where this virus came from.
 It doesn’t matter much.
 What matters is making the right decision for yourself, now.
 Look at as much data as you can from as many sources as you can.
 Ask yourself why a natural pathogen would deliberately be as nasty as reported and bump off millions of potential hosts, effectively wiping itself out faster.

-Then, when you receive your letter inviting you to roll up your sleeve and take a shot of some hastily-engineered vaccine narrowly targeted at this particular strain, decide whether to do it (or not) with the same rationality as you do when the letter about your flu jab comes through.
+Then, when you receive your letter inviting you to roll up your sleeve and take a shot of some hastily-engineered, experimental “vaccine” narrowly targeted at this particular strain, decide whether to do it (or not) with the same rationality as you do when the letter about your flu jab comes through.
 You and only you know if you’re healthy; whether you’re actually at significant risk of respiratory infection.
 If you are, do it.
-I urge you to get vaccinated.

 If, however, you feel you’re not at risk, please do the planet a favour and make it known as soon as possible you don’t need a shot.
 Save the natural resources we have on this rock we call home and let your allocated vaccine doses go to someone who truly needs it or, better, not manufactured in the first place.
 Give the planet some breathing room.